-Using a recovery focus, an experienced mental health support worker can help you to build confidence and skills to achieve your goals.
-The length of support can range from three to six months.
-Areas of support are based on your needs and preferences and can include:
+Using a recovery focus, an experienced mental health support worker can help you to build confidence and skills to achieve your goals based on your needs and preferences.
+These can include:

 - Daily living support.